cloudmesh/client/docs/source/man/man.rst

        --output=FORMAT  the output format [cloud: table]

     Description:
-       Cloudmesh contains a cloudmesh.yaml file that containes templates for multiple clouds that you may or may not have access to.
+       Cloudmesh contains a cloudmesh.yaml file that contains templates for multiple clouds that you may or may not have access to.
 Hence it is useful to activate and deacivate clouds you like to use in other commands.

        To activate a cloud a user can simply use the activate command followed by the name of the cloud to be activated.
 To find out which clouds are available you can use the list command that will provide you with some basic information.
 As default it will print a table.
-Thus the commands

-         cloud activate india
+Thus the commands       cloud activate india
          cloud deactivate aws

        Will result in